j-i-l/vim-config/README.md

     tar -zxvf vim-latex-xxxxx.tar.gz
     mv vim-latex-xxxxx ~/src/vim/bundle/vim-latex

-For the vim-jedi plugin to work correctly you will also need to install jedi, if you are on linux, this one is symple:

-    apt-get install python-jedi

 ### [supertab](10)
 is what you have probably been looking for by now.
 It will allow you to use TAB instead of \<C-Space\> for the jedi plugin.